sydylan/sydylan/README.md

-Hi!

-My name is Dylan and I am a fullstack software engineer.
+Hey, nice to meet you.

+I'm Dylan Sy, a Software Engineer.

-I like making cool stuff that solves real problems.
+I like making stuff people actually want.

-I am currently looking for an entry-level software engineering role.

-Fun fact: I love boxing, I like working out, and I love tweeting.
-Feel free to talk to me about anything!

 <!--
 **sydylan/sydylan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.